craft-ai/craft-ai-client-js/README.md

 });
 ```

-In real-world applications, you'll probably do the same kind of things when the agent is created and then, regularly throughout the lifetime of the agent with newer data.
+In real-world applications you will probably do the same kind of thing when the agent is created, and then regularly throughout the lifetime of the agent with newer data.

 _For further information, check the ['add context operations' reference documentation](#add-operations)._